SebastianGlonner/minjector/README.md

 And you need to normalize id/path to find cached modules.
 So far there are 3 disadvantages this way, i will go the other way.

-__No support for require like suggested in the AMD spec.__
+__No mixed/fallback require in node environments.__

-Currently I don't see why I should support require() in a multiple environment implementation.
 If you want to require a node module you probably want to use some node only functionality anyway and there would be no point in using it on browser side either.

-If you want a module for both sides just use define() only.
+If you want a module for both sides just use define() only or local require().
-Therefore this implementation supports define(id, depndencies, factory); only.
+Or just require Node.js modules outside and define(['require', ...]).

 __No support for plugins like suggested in the AMD spec.__